Europe's storms send power prices plummeting to negative

 Power producers with a diverse plant portfolio are able to lower output from other stations such as gas-fired plants to alleviate the impact of high renewable energy production.

-“Utilities will learn from (negative prices) and will maximize their flexibility options so they don’t lose money,” a central European power trader said.
+“Utilities will learn from (negative prices) and will maximise their flexibility options so they don’t lose money,” a central European power trader said.

 In Germany, Europe’s largest renewable power producer, negative prices have appeared more often in recent years, mainly because its renewable energy law requires that green power must be given priority on the network even when supply outstrips demand.